 I leave the actual content of the prophecy to your imagination.
 Probably you don’t want to be too explicit about it.
 Leave something to the readers’ imagination, and you’ll be amused at the conclusions they will form on their own.
 You’ll probably hear something like:

 “China is going to rule the whole world, and they’re going to give America back to the Indians!
 It’s an ancient prophecy!”

 Then they’ll relay these conclusions to their friends, and many of those friends will buy your book and pass the word to others:

 “America is like this ‘pure country’ where space aliens will land one day soon and bring world peace!
-It was promised to this Chinese sailor who went around the whole world like five hundred thousand years ago!”
+It was promised to this Chinese sailor who went around the whole world like a hundred thousand years ago!”

 Some people will indignantly condemn your book as fake history (which it is, of course).
 Eventually you might provoke some semi-retired historian with nothing better to do into attacking you.
 This will be good for you, as it will only make the book more famous and sell more copies.
 In fact, you may want to privately pay off some old fool to pose as your critic, in case some heavy-hitting scholars take an interest in debunking your work.
 That way you can respond to your hired critic in publicized events, while ignoring the ones with the tough questions.